This post may contain affiliate links. For more information, please read the full disclosure policy here.

 So, is Melbourne or Sydney better?

 So, Melbourne or Sydney – which city is better to visit?
-Well, Sydney may be bigger, but Melbourne is the better Australian city according to these results.
+According to these results, Sydney may be bigger, but Melbourne is the better Australian city.
 This isn’t surprising when it’s Australia’s culture, sports, coffee and shopping capital.
 But Sydney does trump Melbourne when it comes to weather and beaches.
 These are two important aspects when choosing your next holiday destination, after all.

-When it comes to deciding between Melbourne or Sydney, I’d recommend Melbourne for a city break.
-Spend your time hopping between cafes, museums and cocktail bars.
-I mean, with its street art, independent cafes and nightlife venues, it’s no wonder Melbourne is constantly compared with Brooklyn in New York City.
+When deciding between Melbourne and Sydney, I’d recommend Melbourne for a city break.
+Spend your time hopping between cafes, museums, and cocktail bars.
+With its street art, independent cafes, and nightlife venues, it’s no wonder Melbourne is constantly compared with Brooklyn in New York City.
 Alternatively, Sydney is better if you’re looking for an outdoor-focused adventure.
 Spend your days soaking up the sun at its beaches and parks.

 Should you live in Melbourne or Sydney?

-I hope this post helps you decide whether you should go to Melbourne or Sydney.
+I hope this post helps you decide whether to go to Melbourne or Sydney.

-No matter which destination you choose for your Australia vacation, you’re bound to have an amazing time in either Sydney or Melbourne… or both 😉.
+No matter which destination you choose for your Australia vacation, you’re bound to have a fantastic time in Sydney, Melbourne, or both 😉.

 I do feel like this is the most asked question I get about Australia!
 That and people who ask me about throwing a shrimp on the barbee!
 Man that drives me crazy!